This is a no-nonsense guide for women to fully understand how to lose weight in a healthy manner.

 Here is a very handy visual chart from BuiltLean that shows what each body fat percentage looks like.

-Healthy body fat levels for women are about twice the healthy body fat levels for men (you can check out the male body fat chart here).
+Healthy body fat levels for women are about twice the healthy body fat levels for men.
 Another thing to keep in mind is where women & men store their body fat.
 Men tend to store fat in their abdomen, resulting in a gut.
 Women store fat in their hips, thighs, abdomen, buttocks, and breasts.
 If your concern is mainly looks, take heart in knowing that women carry fat in much more aesthetically pleasing ways than men.

 It is important to keep this differences in mind as you move forward, because a diet and training plan than will help men lose weight will not necessarily work well for women.